There are several optional advanced options for creating productions that can help your further tailor your output.

 - Do not apply Bates stamp to images

-Do not print Bates stamps to the document images (and do not bring these Bates numbers back into DISCO for searching/sorting).
+Do not print Bates stamps to the document images (and do not bring these Bates numbers back into DISCO Review for searching/sorting).
 A Bates prefix and starting number must still be specified for naming the actual files in the production.

 For more information about productions, see Creating productions.